Mental Health Worksheets: A Clinical Guide for Therapists

 Documentation is separate from the form itself.
 The progress note records the intervention and the response; the document usually stays in the clinical file rather than being quoted into the note.
 For more on this, see the progress notes best practices guide and how Emosapien’s in-session co-therapy features treat the worksheet as scaffolding for the work rather than as the work itself.

 Completion is not engagement.
 A client who declines structured prompts and engages deeply in session is not a less-engaged client.
 A client who completes every page with a tidy hand is not necessarily doing the work the page was meant to scaffold.
-The artefact in the file and the work in the room are not the same object.
+The artifact in the file and the work in the room are not the same object.

 Downloadable starter pack